Frequently Asked Questions

 Student Loan options are more diverse than these two programs.
 However, these two are the most widely used student loan options.
 A Subsidized Stafford Loan is awarded on the basis of need.
 It is a low interest rate loan with no interest accruing while in college.
 An Unsubsidized Stafford Loan is not awarded on the basis of need.
 This loan accrues interest from the time of disbursement.
 We encourage students to pay the interest on this loan; however, it is not required. (back to top)

 Direct costs for a college education are tuition, fees, room and board.
 Indirect costs, which would be incurred at any institution include books, supplies and travel, and personal expenses. (back to top)

-12. Does Augustana College have payment plans?
+12. Does Augustana University have payment plans?